-In the past few years since we’ve been homeschooling, our family has endured what I would consider to be a “crisis” four times.
+In the past few years since we’ve been homeschooling, our family has endured what I would consider to be a “crisis” a few times.
 While many things can derail a homeschool, I have discovered that when homeschooling during a crisis, flexibility is key.

 Here are a few things that have attempted to derail us over the past few years: